alexiusvdt/introduction-to-angular/README.md

 template variable: adding to form field via # gives it a variable template which can be then assigned & passed into a function (see search in housing-list & relevant ts file)

 shaping objects: like in c# (or whatever this truly came from) you can set params for how each object will look.
 In this program, housing-location.ts is an interface that defines what an object will look like.
 We then import that into app.ts and prepopulate with some data.

+ngFor: see housing-list html.
+Essentially lets you interpolate an object into its parts.
+Our massive Location array can be split out by calling *ngFor and assigning local variable templaes for it to populate into